Saturday, January 5, 2008

 The disappointment was all the more crushing because Guy Domville represented James’ latest in a half-dozen attempts to scale the ramparts of the theater world.

-I was astonished to find in reading the recently published concluding volume of Sheldon Novick’s biography of James that, though a scion of serious money in early America (his grandfather, an immigrant from County Cavan, Ireland, not only corrected surmised that Albany was about to become a great commercial crossroads, but also bought land in Syracuse when development was practically nonexistent there),James found himself so pinched for money that he was forced to live by his pen.
+I was astonished to find in reading the concluding volume of Sheldon Novick’s biography of James that, though a scion of serious money in early America (his grandfather, an immigrant from County Cavan, Ireland, not only correctly surmised that Albany was about to become a great commercial crossroads, but also bought land in Syracuse when development was practically nonexistent there),James found himself so pinched for money that he was forced to live by his pen.
 (Fortunately, that pen was extremely prolific.)

 I thought at first that attending all those mid-afternoon teas and hobnobbing with all those London dukes and Continental artistes had stretched James’ funds to the breaking point.
 But Novick, while admitting that his subject had “aristocratic tastes,” convincingly points to changing tastes that limited the audience for James’ brand of literary, introspective fiction.